-This document describes a course on "Interactive Computing Systems" to be offered as part of the 2013/14 edition of the Joint doctoral programme in Computer Science of Universidade do Minho, Universidade de Aveiro and Universidade do Porto (MAP-I).
+This document describes a course on "Interactive Computing Systems" to be offered as part of the 2014/15 edition of the Joint doctoral programme in Computer Science of Universidade do Minho, Universidade de Aveiro and Universidade do Porto (MAP-I).
 The course covers topics in the area of Human-Computer Interaction, with a particular emphasis on the Engineering of Interactive Computing Systems.
 At the end of this course, students should be able to understand the opportunities and challenges raised by the continued evolution of interaction technology.

-The course is organised by researchers from the Universities of Minho and Aveiro with a vast and complementary research and teaching experience in the field of Human Computer Interaction, and is being proposed as one of the options in the curricular unit on Programming Paradigms.
+The course is organised by researchers from the Universities of Minho and Aveiro with a vast and complementary research and teaching experience in the field of Human Computer Interaction.
+After a successful first edition in the 2013/14 academic year, the course since again being proposed as one of the options in the curricular unit on Programming Paradigms.